Fallout 76 Power Armour locations: where to find them

 Almost heaven, West Virginia

-Power armour in Fallout is normally reserved for the Brotherhood of Steel, being their uniform of sorts and either a sign of hope or despair, depending on which side of America they’re in.
-In Fallout 76, the Power Armour is still where it was when the atom bomb dropped, stored away and waiting for those emerging from the vaults to take them.
-In this guide, I will show you where to find the Power Armour in the game.
+Power Armor in Fallout is normally reserved for the Brotherhood of Steel, being their uniform of sorts and either a sign of hope or despair, depending on which side of America they’re in.
+In Fallout 76, the Power Armor is still where it was when the atom bomb dropped, stored away and waiting for those emerging from the vaults to take them.
+In this guide, I will show you where to find the various Power Armors that have been found so far in the game.

 Aaronholdt Homestead

-Heading towards Morgantown, there is an abandoned building close to road 95B.
-It will just be sitting there in the far corner of this building in the second section from the front door, so do nab it while it is there.
-You’ll likely find that this power armour will be the one that you’ll be waiting to respawn because it’s en-route to finishing one of the main quests.
+Heading towards Morgantown, there is an abandoned train station.
+Around this area, you’ll find a frame inside a train car near the main station shed with the letters “USA” on it.
+There are a couple of them, but the one you want has a ramp leading up to it.
+You’ll likely find that this Power Armor will be the one that you’ll be waiting to respawn because it’s en-route to finishing one of the main quests.

 Point Pleasant